raoanmol/CSE412_Final_Project/README.md

      5. Find the `mobile_events_list` API call
      6. Right-click → Copy → Copy as cURL
      7. Extract the cookie string from the `-b` flag
-   - Paste the cookie string into `.env`:
+   - Paste the cookie string into `utils/.env`:
      ```
      COOKIE_STRING=your_cookie_string_here
      ```